PennyLaneAI/pennylane/doc/development/plugins.rst

 This configuration file will be loaded into another class variable :attr:`~pennylane.devices.Device.capabilities` that is used in the default implementation of :meth:`~pennylane.devices.Device.preprocess` if you choose not to override it yourself as described above.
+Note that this file must be declared as package data as instructed at the end of :ref:`this section <packaging>`.

 Below is an example configuration file defining all accepted fields, with inline descriptions of how to fill these fields.
 All headers and fields are generally required, unless stated otherwise.